 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew is working so walk-in loading and ground-throw share one path.
+Set the swing-door end facing the eave to align your walk-in loading path with the ground-throw from the roof deck.

 Surface protection